stormpath/stormpath-nginx/README.md

 # Usage

 If it's your first time using OpenResty, check out the [Getting Started with OpenResty](https://openresty.org/en/getting-started.html) guide on how to configure and run nginx.
+You should also take a look at the [example.nginx.conf](example.nginx.conf) file to see how an nginx.conf file is structured.

 If you want to try out this plugin, try running nginx with the example.nginx.conf file in this Git repository: